 1) Moving from campaigns to conversations

 There’s been a fundamental shift in the way consumers want to do business.
-People don’t want to be sold to – they want to be treated like individuals, they want to be engaged, they want to believe in a brand, product or service before they give their money away – they want to TRUST in YOU.
+People don’t want to be sold to – they want to be treated like individuals, they want to be engaged, they want to believe in a brand, product or service before they give their money away – they want to TRUST in YOU, they work so hard for their money, they even take side jobs while entertaining themselves with 666casino in order to get an income from it.
 The most popular brands in the social media arena are those who talk less about their products, and more about things that help their customers get to know them and get a feel of their company.
 You can use social media to show your expertise, to show there are real people behind your brand, and to build relationships with people – potential customers – you wouldn’t otherwise come into contact with.

 2) Staying ahead of the game and generating leads